• Skip to primary navigation

 April 19, 2021 By Kristina Robb-Dover

-12-Step Programs for Anxiety and Depression
+Emotions Anonymous 12-Step Program for Anxiety and Depression

 What Is a 12-Step Program?

-Famously created by Alcoholics Anonymous, 12-step programs are designed to take someone who’s suffering from something like alcohol addiction, gambling addiction or narcotics addiction and help to create a better sense of understanding, a method to coping and a sense of community.
+Famously created by Alcoholics Anonymous (AA), 12-step programs are designed to take someone who’s suffering from something like alcohol addiction, gambling addiction, or narcotics addiction and help to create a better sense of understanding, a method to coping and a sense of community.
 This is done through a 12-step process that, when sought with an outward perspective, can be seen as a great foundation on the path to beating those addictions with like-minded people.
-The power of these groups lies in the ability to maintain total anonymity while allowing yourself to become completely vulnerable and truly see, often for the first time, that you’re really not alone in your struggle.

 What Is Emotions Anonymous?